 Learn How to Brush Your Pet's Teeth

 Help prevent dental disease by brushing your pet's teeth.
 It only takes 24 hours for plaque, which is made up of almost pure bacteria (yuck!), to establish itself on the surface of teeth after a brushing or dental cleaning.
 If left undisturbed, this plaque mineralizes into cement-like tartar (also known as calculus) within 3 days and gum inflammation/infection (gingivitis) occurs within 2 weeks.
 If started early, regular tooth brushing can stop this progression.
 Tooth brushing takes time and patience to teach your dog or cat to accept and even enjoy, but it pays off with a more comfortable, healthy mouth and reduced professional dental treatment costs.
 The best thing to do is start tooth brush training when your pet is young, before periodontal disease has had a chance to establish itself.
 Tooth brushing is only recommended for animals who do not currently have dental tartar or infections (tooth brushing will not reverse tooth disease once it is already established and will only cause your pet discomfort), so have your pet's mouth examined by a veterinary professional before starting tooth brushing.
 If your pet has established dental disease, a professional dental cleaning is recommended, followed by tooth brushing 10-14 days later (after gum inflammation has resolved).
 Just as with people, tooth brushing is ideally performed every day.
 If this is not possible, try to brush your pet's teeth at least 3 times a week.
-Step by step printed instructions are available here or you can watch the video below.
+Step by step printed instructions are available HERE.

 If you have any questions about dental care, or any aspect of your pet's health care, please feel free to call and speak with a staff member.